 Most Important Entry-Level DSLR Camera Features

 - The large image sensors included with DSLR cameras explain their strong image quality.
-Such image sensors also give the DSLR the ability to perform well in low light conditions.
+Such image sensors also give the DSLR the ability to perform well in low-light conditions.

 - Even an entry-level DSLR will have a large image sensor, usually an APS-C sized image sensor.

 - While a beginner-level DSLR camera might not be able to match the resolution number found in an advanced DSLR, any modern beginner DSLR camera is going to have more than enough resolution to meet the needs of beginning photographers.
+If you’re willing to pay a bit more, spring for a camera that shoots 4k video, like the one in our Sony RX0 II review.
+This will give your video resolution the max video quality.

 - Any good entry-level DSLR camera should be able to record in the RAW image format, which saves images without applying compression, or in the JPEG format, which uses image compression to save storage space.
 Beginner-level fixed lens cameras usually only record in JPEG.